-If you have diabetes, your risk of developing heart disease is more than double that of the general population, according to the American Heart Association.
-At least 68 percent of people with diabetes aged 65 or older will die from some form of heart disease.
-People under the age of 65 with diabetes also have a significantly higher risk of heart attack, stroke, and kidney disease.
+If you have diabetes, your risk of developing cardiovascular disease is more than double that of the general population, according to the American Heart Association.

-There are a number of things you can do to lower your risk for heart disease.
+There are a number of things you can do to lower your risk of heart disease.
 Understanding the connection between diabetes and heart disease is the first step toward prevention.

 High blood pressure

 High blood pressure is one of the most common risk factors for heart disease among people with diabetes.

 It places strain on your heart and damages your blood vessels.
 This makes you more susceptible to a variety of complications including:

 - heart attack

 - vision issues